 A local charity has criticised Lewisham Council over its deaf and hard of hearing support services, claiming that the council does not see it as a disability.

-Meaka Bears is a charity founded by Andre Ferguson, who lives in Peckham after his daughter Zara, now 12, lost her hearing at the age of one.
+Meaka Bears is a charity founded by Andre Ferguson, who lives in Lewisham after his daughter Azara, now 12, lost her hearing at the age of one.
 Ferguson told East London Lines: “The council doesn’t do much for deaf people, as it is not seen as a disability.”

 East London Lines has also established that the council’s website gives inaccurate information regarding deaf support services.
 Other information was four years out of date until it was corrected this week.